|Glen Highland Team||Courtesy Listings||Relinquish a Dog||Animal Communication|

 |Donate a Vehicle||Glen Highland Store||Wish Lists||Other Rescue Resources|

-Tiny, puppy-sized LUCY arrived in July 2021 and is likely 11 though has the energy of a younger Border Collie.
-At 11, tiny little Lucy is a busy girl, racing around top speed…she is thrilled to be able to move without constraint!
-Everyone who meets her cannot believe she is 11 since her energy is so puppy like however we are pretty sure her life living in a pen or crate caused this explosion of activity now present!
+Tiny, puppy-sized LUCY arrived in July 2021 and is likely 9 with the energy of a younger Border Collie.
+Little Lucy is a busy girl, racing around top speed…she is thrilled to be able to move without constraint!
+Everyone who meets her says her energy is so puppy-like, however we are pretty sure her life living in a pen or crate caused this explosion of activity now present!
 Lucy makes you chuckle at her speed…hard to imagine her ever confined but the way she circles constantly is a clear sign of what her life was like.

 While her energy is excitement, it is also fear, so Lucy will need a special home that can help pull out her confidence and accept the worries that may never disappear.
 She is skittish, so will dart away, but returns and climb up on you seeking attention, hoping to be touched and seeks approval, yet is anxious.
 She does relax with the connection of a person, but Lucy will also ‘pancake’ - bracing for something bad to happen.
 Once she clearly knows it’s all good, she trots off full speed just having a grand time exploring and romping.
 A new volunteer lovingly calls Lucy ‘a hot mess’ with all her wacky responses to every sound and every bark.
 Lucy will require a lot of patience and help to handle the real world but we’re hopeful someone might fall in love…if not, she is welcome as a resident.